teck7/Blog-App/README.md

 In feature folder, create a file "signing_users_in_spec.rb".
 Inside the file write out all neccessary codes before running rspec in CLI.
 Then, solve any failure step by step.

 - vist root first
-- click on sign-inp link
+- click on sign-in link
 - email
 - password
 - sign-in